 In recent years the Financial Conduct Authority has forced lenders to put in place measures that ensure borrowers have a credible plan in place to repay the mortgage.
-As a result of this and to reduce credit risk, lenders have significantly tightened the rains when it comes to interest only mortgages, and many have completely withdrawn from this market.
+As a result of this and to reduce credit risk, lenders have significantly tightened their underwriting policy when it comes to interest only mortgages, and many have completely withdrawn from this market.

 What are the advantages of an interest only mortgage?